 II.
 Affiliate Faculty

-Dr. Kristin Pauker, Assistant Professor, became fascinated with exploring how a person’s immediate environment and culturally-shaped theories about race impact basic social perception, social interactions, and stereotyping in childhood and throughout development.
+Dr. Kristin Pauker, Associate Professor, studies how a person's immediate environment and culturally-shaped theories about race impact basic social perception, social interactions, and stereotyping in childhood and throughout development.
 Her research spans both Social and Developmental Psychology and has been featured in journals including Science, Journal of Personality and Social Psychology, and Developmental Psychology.
 Currently, her work is supported by a Pathway to Independence Award from NICHD and a NSF grant.